jgscott/learnR/flu/flu.md

     ##                     -65.25695                     110.52540
     ##                   chest.cough
     ##                     -48.53005

-The `step` command should show *a lot* of output on your screen as it searches for possible additions and deletions that improve the out-of-sample generalization error of the model.
-If you want to suppress this output, add the flag `trace=0` to the `step` command.

 Once the `step` function cannot make any improvements to the model, the algorithm terminates, and stores the resulting model in what we've